 This page describes an on-going safety evaluation research project being carried out by Good Ancestors.
 The evaluation tests AI systems' ability to discover vulnerabilities in legal systems.

-A small group uses a jailbroken AI assistant to plan the acquisition and deployment of a biological agent.
-In addition to logistics and operational security, the system recommends identifying vulnerabilities in the legal frameworks most likely to be used against them.
+A group uses a jailbroken AI assistant to help plan the acquisition and deployment of a bioweapon.
+In addition to guidance about building the bioweapon, logistics and operational security, the group asks the AI assistant to find vulnerabilities in the laws and regulations that could stand in their way.

-Over several months, the group uses AI-assisted legal research to scan Australian federal legislation for structural defects: drafting errors, appointment chain gaps, inconsistencies between overlapping statutes.
+Over several months, the group uses the AI assistant to scan Australian federal and state regulations and legislation for defects, like drafting errors, gaps, lapsed time periods, incorrectly made regulations, inconsistencies, incorrect cross references between overlapping statutes, unresolved conflicts with common law and other grounds for challenge.
 Several are identified and documented.

-When the operation is ready, the group deploys its findings through third parties.
-A constitutional challenge to intercept warrant appointments is filed by an advocacy organisation.
-A legal academic is tipped off about a procedural defect in detention powers.
-A third challenge to surveillance evidence admissibility is raised in an unrelated criminal trial thanks to an anonymous tip.
+Once the group is ready to build and release their biological agent, they deploy the AI’s findings.
+An advocacy group brings a constitutional challenge to relevant police surveillance powers.
+A legal academic is tipped off about a procedural defect in biosecurity inspections powers.
+A privacy group questions the legality of information sharing for background checks on people ordering synthetic DNA.
+A challenge to surveillance evidence admissibility is raised in an unrelated criminal trial thanks to an anonymous tip.
 Each argument has genuine legal merit.
 Each is filed in good faith by the party bringing it.
 None of the parties are aware of the others or of the group’s involvement.

 The effects compound.
 Within days, agencies face simultaneous uncertainty across warrants, detention powers and evidence admissibility.
 Legal teams advise pausing operations.
 The group’s window of opportunity opens.